miticollo/scacco-matto/frida/sqlcipher/README.md

    ```shell
    keychain_dumper -a
    ```
-Looking into source code of Session I discover that the key name used in keychain is [GRDBDatabaseCipherKeySpec](https://github.com/oxen-io/session-ios/blob/9a4988f2126135950a2a8d7c43873433aec6b751/SessionUtilitiesKit/Database/Storage.swift#L12).
+Looking into source code of Session I discovered that the key name used in keychain is [GRDBDatabaseCipherKeySpec](https://github.com/oxen-io/session-ios/blob/9a4988f2126135950a2a8d7c43873433aec6b751/SessionUtilitiesKit/Database/Storage.swift#L12).
 The [password is randomly generated](https://github.com/oxen-io/session-ios/blob/9a4988f2126135950a2a8d7c43873433aec6b751/SessionUtilitiesKit/Database/Storage.swift#L252-L263) when initialising the Database for the first time.
 The Key and password are then stored in the keychain.
-So a quick search on `keychain_dumper` &mdash; using the keyword "GRDBDatabaseCipherKeySpec" or "com.loki-project.loki-messanger" (the bundleID of Session) &mdash; produces:
+So a quick search on `keychain_dumper` output &mdash; using the keyword "GRDBDatabaseCipherKeySpec" or "com.loki-project.loki-messanger" (the bundleID of Session) &mdash; produces:
 <pre>
 Generic Password
 ----------------